calvinmetcalf/copyfiles/readme.md

 ```

 copy some files, give it a bunch of arguments, (which can include globs), the last one
 is the out directory (which it will create if necessary).
-Note: on windows globs must by **double quoted**, everybody else can quote however they please.
+Note: on windows globs must be **double quoted**, everybody else can quote however they please.

 ```bash
 copyfiles foo foobar foo/bar/*.js out